The ‘Needs to Know’

 …before the path bears left through a gap…

-…& across another field towards the tower of an old windmill…
+Cross another field towards the tower of an old windmill…

 …eventually emerging at a gate.
 The windmill tower’s ahead…

 52. So….welcome to Sharnbrook!
-Turn left along the High Street & quickly replenish those water supplies…
+Turn left along the High Street…

-We’re now on The Ouse Valley Way, a 150 mile footpath running from the source near Syresham in Northamptonshire & exiting into The Wash near Kings Lynn…
+You’re now on The Ouse Valley Way, a 150 mile footpath running from the source near Syresham in Northamptonshire & exiting into The Wash near Kings Lynn…

 So what do we know about Sharnbrook?
 Well it’s another village with Saxon origins with the name meaning ‘dung brook’

 Sharnbrook was once home to 8 manors, only 3 of which remain today.
-We’re only going to touch a small part of the village today, so have a look at the above link for more details
+You’re only going to touch a small part of the village today, so have a look at the above link for more details

-Moving on down the High Street we pass…
+Moving on down the High Street pass the Old Police Station…

 The pub on the left has an interesting name…The Swan with Two Nicks…